+Source: Finscope surveys

+Formal Informal Excluded

-USAGE OF FINANCIAL SERVICES AND PRODUCTS Innovation driving usage of Financial services and products sage" dimension of financial inclusion refers to the depth or extent to which financial services and products are used as measured by regularity, frequency and duration of their use over time.
+USAGE OF FINANCIAL SERVICES AND PRODUCTS

+Financial services and products

+by regularity, frequency and duration of their use over time.

 Usage provides information not only on the value that financial services and products contribute to the economic lives of users, but also whether business models that provide such services are commercially viable or not.
 While the previous FinAccess surveys focussed more on access dimension, the FinAccess Household Survey 2019 report has significantly focussed on Usage dimension, with additional work on impact and welfare dimensions.
 Of particular prominence is the role of digital transformation in influencing the uptake of financial services and products.